mineiros-io/terraform-google-cloud-sql/README.md

   - [**`private_network`**](#attr-ip_configuration-private_network): *(Optional `string`)*<a name="attr-ip_configuration-private_network"></a>

     The VPC network from which the Cloud SQL instance is accessible for private IP.
 For example, `projects/myProject/global/networks/default`.
 Specifying a network enables private IP.
 At least `ipv4_enabled` must be enabled or a `private_network` must be configured.
 This setting can be updated, but it cannot be removed after it is set.
+This setting only works if the VPC network has a peering connection configured with `servicenetworking.googleapis.com`.

   - [**`require_ssl`**](#attr-ip_configuration-require_ssl): *(Optional `bool`)*<a name="attr-ip_configuration-require_ssl"></a>